 I was once alive without the Law; but when the commandment came, sin became alive and I died.
 And the very commandment which was intended to bring life, actually proved to bring death for me.
 For sin, seizing its opportunity through the commandment, beguiled and completely deceived me, and using it as a weapon killed me.

 At the root of sin is deception.
 There were set rules in the garden of Eden designed to protect mankind.
-In order to live as God designed, Adam and Eve where to exercise their freedom within certain boundaries.
+In order to live as God had designed, Adam and Eve were to exercise their freedom within certain boundaries.
 Disobeying God in that perfect place could bring nothing good.
 However, a shrewd serpent tickled Eve’s ears with a lie.
 God had told Adam that eating from the tree of the knowledge of good and evil would surely bring death.
-The serpent then told Eve that eating from this tree would bring wisdom and knowledge comparable to that of God.
-This deception that brought sin into the world is the same deception that continues to keep people away from God.
+The serpent then told Eve that eating from this tree would bring wisdom and knowledge comparable to that of God’s.
+This deception that brought sin into the world is the same deception that continues to keep people away from God today.
 It is the message that tries to convince us that evil is good and that wrong is right.

 Looks can be deceiving, and emotions can be fleeting.
-Scripture gives us much insight into the way that sin operates so that we can see these tactics from a distance.
+The scriptures give us much insight into the way that sin operates so that we can see these tactics from a distance.
 Ultimately, the way that we combat this deception is by resting on God’s truth and following his instructions.
 When we are faced with a decision, we need only weigh our options against biblical teaching.
 Let us measure the results of our decisions against the goals of God’s words and actions.
-Right decisions will lead us to honoring God, giving selflessly, protecting our souls and spirits, seeking to advance God’s kingdom and pleasing our Lord.
+Right decisions will lead us to honoring God, giving selflessly, protecting our souls and spirits, seeking to advance God’s kingdom, and pleasing our Lord.
 Father, give us wisdom to notice and effectively combat the deception of sin, and create in us a desire to rid our lives of it.